 6. The AMF sends an HTTP "204 No Content" response to the PCF.

 NOTE 1: Steps 5-6 are triggered by the Npcf_UEPolicyControl_Delete request and can be received by the AMF before step 2.

+NOTE 2: Steps 5-6 are not applicable for URSP provisioning in EPS.

 7. The PCF unsubscribes the notification of subscriber policy data modification from the UDR by invoking Nudr_DataRepository_Unsubscribe service operation by sending the HTTP DELETE request to the "IndividualPolicyDataSubscription" resource if it has subscribed such notification.